Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Although most costs will typically be lower in a low-cost-of-living area, some prices may be higher, which may blow your budget in unexpected ways.

-The rural town in Pennsylvania I moved to was very cheap, but my home was on oil heating, which cost a bundle come wintertime.
+The rural town in Pennsylvania I moved to was very cheap, but my home used oil heating, which cost a bundle come wintertime.
 As someone used to warmer climates, I wasn’t prepared to pay over $1000 monthly to stay warm.
 The cost of utilities varies by region, so consider the possibilities before planning your move.

 Food prices may also be a shock.
 If you live far away from ports where fresh food is imported, you may pay more in transportation fees for the same food.
 Gas prices can vary wildly by state, as can restaurant prices, medical insurance, vet bills, and everything else we need to live.